gsp-software/accessibility4typo3/README.md

 ## Known problems

-Currently the parameter plugin.accessibility4typo3.position left/right has no effect.
+Currently, the parameter plugin.accessibility4typo3.position left/right has no effect.

 ​